PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/03-Control-Structures.md

 -   First is a *generator function*, which is a user-defined function that provides a sequence much like an iterable does.
-In deference to space contraints, we'll skip an example here, and just describe what a generator functions does.
+In deference to space contraints, we'll skip an example here, and just describe what a generator function does.

     A typical function performs
     computations and then returns a result.
 A generator function is nearly identical in structure, but